 • Deople everywhere...
-They liked her, they loved her, they regarded her as one of the people.
+They liked they loved I her, they loved her, they regarded her as one of the people.'

-British Prime Minister Tony Blair ple.'
+British Prime Minister Tony Blair ple.

-tragedy, which also took the lives of the 36vear-old Diana's new beau, the millionaire Dodi Fayed, and their chauffeur.
 The red-tailed jet from Paris landed at the Northholt air base, where a grim array of dignitaries, led by Prime Minister Tony Blair, had gathered under leaden skies.
 A Royal Air Force honor guard solemnly bore the coffin from the aircraft to a waiting hearse.
-"How difficult things were for her from time to time, I am sure we can only guess at,"
+How difficult things were for her from time to time, I am sure we can only guess at,'

 Blair said earlier in the day.
-"But people

-seven pursuing paparazzi photographers may

-have played in the early Sunday morning

-everywhere Thev liked her, they loved

-her, they regarded her as one of the peo-After the
+"But people everywhere liked her, her, they regarded her as one of the peoport ceremony, Charles flew back to Scotland to be with the couple's two sons, Princes William, 15, and Harry, 12.

-brief air-
+After the brief air-